ChandlerSm/library-app/README.md

 - npm start

 ### What you need to start
-- env
+- env:
   - PORT (specified port to run on)
   - JWTSECRETTOKEN
   - testtoken (for running jest tests, requires you to log into an account and get token)